 SEATTLE – The New York Yankees were on the cusp of solidifying their first series win since June 11th, but fell in heartbreaking fashion to the Seattle Mariners, 6-5 in 10 innings.
-In the midst of a tough loss, one thing stood out more than anything: Matt Holliday continues to be the most clutch bat in the Yankees’ lineup.
+In the midst of a tough loss, one player stood out more than anyone: Matt Holliday continues to be the most clutch bat in the Yankees’ lineup.

 In Saturday night’s loss to Seattle, the Yankees trailed 5-4 heading into the top half of the eighth inning.
 Brett Gardner, Clint Frazier and Aaron Judge all found their way on base with one out in the inning when Holliday made his way to the plate.
 Instead of trying to rip a go-ahead grand slam or base hit, the 37-year-old ensured that the run would score from third base by hitting a deep sacrifice fly to right field.

 Masahiro Tanaka threw a gem for the Yankees when they played Chris Sale and the Boston Red Sox.
-The only player to have success off of Sale was Holliday, as he hit a sacrifice fly in the fourth inning and delivering an insurance run in the ninth with a single to left field – pushing the Yankees’ lead to 2-0.
+The only player to have success off of Sale was Holliday, as he hit a sacrifice fly in the fourth inning and delivered an insurance run in the ninth with a single to left field, pushing the Yankees’ lead to 2-0.
 The Bronx Bombers went on to win this game by a score of 3-0, largely in part to Holliday’s clutch bat.

-Tied at 11-11 in the 10th inning, Holliday launched a game-winning three run home run to give the Yankees a thrilling victory after trailing by as much as 9-1 earlier on in the game.
+Tied at 11-11 in the 10th inning, Holliday launched a game-winning three run home run to give the Yankees a thrilling victory after trailing by eight runs earlier on in the game.

 Heading into the top of the eighth inning against the Tampa Bay Rays the Yankees trailed 4-2 before Holliday blasted a game-tying two-run home run off of Ryne Stanek.
 The Yankees went on to lose this game, but Holliday showed that his bat matters most in late innings and crucial situations.